shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 I don't necessarily expect all readers to have ever considered partial derivatives as basis vectors.
 For our purpose, this is simply a matter of using a notation, which is both widespread and standard.
+For readability, I use for the inner product either the dot notation :math:`\cdot`, or the bra-ket notation from quantum mechanics :math:`\braket{|}`, both of which are standard and widely recognized.

-Finally, I would like to point out the exceptional work of `Michael Penn
+I would here like to point out the work of `Michael Penn
 <https://www.michael-penn.net>`_ for the quality of his content.
 In particular,
 I recommend the following: